 The BU accommodation portfolio is made up of several accommodation providers, including BU, each with their own safety teams and protocols.
 The information on this page relates to the sites included in this portfolio.
-If you are unsure if your accommodation falls within this portfolio then you can review the list of accommodation on our Accommodation for September starters webpage.

 Under the current circumstances, we understand that you will want to know what safety measures have been put in place to reduce the risks posed by Covid-19.
 Below you will find a list of measures that relate to all of the sites in the BU accommodation portfolio, along with some basic principles of behaviour expected from all students living in this accommodation.
 Below that you will then find a drop-down menu for each of the sites with more specific information related to that accommodation provider.